Brad & I were talking last night & he said it was ok for me to talk about his illness.

 Myths and Facts About Bipolar Disorder

-Myth: People with bipolar disorder can’t get better or lead a normal life.
+Myth: People with bipolar disorder can’t get better or lead a normal

 Fact: Many people with bipolar disorder have successful careers, happy family lives, and satisfying relationships.
 Living with bipolar disorder is challenging.
 But with treatment, healthy coping skills, and a solid support system, you can live fully while managing your symptoms.